How Much Should Your Medical Practice Spend on Marketing?

 Marketing Spending As Percent of Company Revenues by Industry

 Source: CMO Survey — Highlights & Insights, February 2018 • Figure 3.9

-Based on the SBA guidelines and CMO survey, we can improve upon a basic google search we began with.
+Based on the SBA guidelines and CMO survey, we can improve upon the google search we began with.
 It is reasonable to expect your overall marketing budget to be 7–12% of your total revenue.
 If you are an established medical practice with an annual revenue over one million, you should expect to budget 7–9% of your total revenue.
-If you are just launching a practice — and need to include both branding your practice and launching your first website — it is reasonable to expect your marketing budget to be 10–12% of your total (or anticipated) revenue.
+If you are just launching a practice — and need to include both branding your practice and launching your first website — it is reasonable to expect your marketing budget to be 10–12% of your total revenue.